Archer River, Queensland: Heritage listings

+The Wenlock Goldfield is a heritage-listed site (13.0894°S 142.9435°E).

+Education

+There are no schools in Archer River.
+The nearest government primary school is the Coen campus of the Cape York Aboriginal Australian Academy (with the main campus in Hope Vale).
+However, most students in Archer River are too distant to attend this school.
+Also, there are no nearby secondary schools.
+The alternatives are distance education and boarding school.

 Amenities

 The Archer River Roadhouse (13.4379°S 142.9416°E) is located on the Peninsula Developmental Road immediately south of the Archer River.
 It provides accommodation, laundry, meals, fuel, minor motor vehicle repairs, and internet access.